zhangrh93/InvertibleCE/README.md

 ## Demo
 Two Colab jupyter notebook demos are available.
 In [ImageNet.ipynb](https://colab.research.google.com/github/zhangrh93/InvertibleCE/blob/main/demo/ImageNet.ipynb), you can have fun with different dog concepts and explanations from torchvision pretrained models.

-If you want a guide for your own model and dataset, [MNIST.ipynb](https://colab.research.google.com/github/zhangrh93/InvertibleCE/blob/main/demo/MNIST.ipynb)
+If you want a guide for your own model and dataset, have a try with [MNIST.ipynb](https://colab.research.google.com/github/zhangrh93/InvertibleCE/blob/main/demo/MNIST.ipynb).

 ## Usage